Samsung/tizen-docs/docs/application/web/guides/machine-learning/pipeline.md

 Input data will be passed to the further stages of the pipeline.

 ## Read data from pipeline output

 You can read the tensors output by the pipeline with the application code by registering a callback, triggered by data coming into `appsink` or `tensor_sink`.
-Use `gst-inspect-1.0` to learn more about the differences between these to elements.
+Use `gst-inspect-1.0` to learn more about the differences between these two elements.

 To get pipeline output:
 1. Create a pipeline with a sink node that can pass data to application: